 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 When associated with breast cancer treatment, lymphedema is a chronic and progressive swelling in the upper extremity ipsilateral to the axillary node dissection or site of radiation treatment.
 Patients may present with swelling in the upper extremities, skin changes, stiffness and paresthesia.
 The timing of disease progression varies from patient to patient and is dependent on a variety of factors, including the severity of the initial lymphatic injury.
-Historically, lymphedema was considered to be only treatable with lymphedma therapy; there were no surgical options.
-However, promising advancements in supermicrosugery make it an option for select patients.
+Historically, lymphedema was considered to be only treatable with lymphedema therapy; there were no surgical options.
+However, promising advancements in super microsurgery make it an option for select patients.

 Traditionally microsurgery represents the most delicate surgery possible.
 The lower limit of microsurgery is 0.8 mm, so anything smaller than that was out of reach prior to supermicrosurgery.